FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 3 - Serveless Computing with Azure Functions/README.md

 Nuget Package
 -------------

-From the Code snippets, execute in the Package Manager Console.
+From the Code snippets `Bonus_Console_App.md` section `Nuget Package Required`, execute in the Package Manager Console.
 From the top screen menu, select Tools > NuGet Package Manager > Package Manager Console.
 Copy-Paste one by one the Install command.
 That will install what's missing for our application.

 - Microsoft Azure Storage Client Library for .NET: This package provides programmatic access to data resources in your storage account.
 - Microsoft Azure Configuration Manager library for .NET: This package provides a class for parsing a connection string in a configuration file, regardless of where your application is running.